tydaeus/notes/windows/powershell/powershell_objects.md

 Use `[ClassName]::new(params)` or `New-Object ClassName params` to invoke the constructor with the specified params.
 Parenthetical invocation appears to work better for multiple arguments.

+Superclass constructors can be accessed C#-style with the `base` keyword: `ClassName ($param1) : base ($param1)`.

+Constructor chaining is not permitted, but can be acheived with helper methods (e.g. having the constructors operate through one or more `hidden Init` methods).

 ### Publishing Custom Classes
 PowerShell classes don't cooperate as one might expect with the PowerShell module system.